Automated Wicket-Taking Delivery Segmentation and Trajectory-Based Dismissal-Zone Analysis in Cricket Videos Using OCR-Guided YOLOv8: Methodology

-The wicket segmentation process begins with frame extraction from input videos at configurable intervals (default 0.1s).
-A Region of Interest (ROI) selector identifies the scorecard location, typically positioned at the bottom-left corner.
-The scorecard displays runs and wickets separated by hyphen or forward slash, supporting four possible format combinations.
+The wicket segmentation stage begins by sampling frames from the input broadcast video at fixed temporal intervals, with a default interval of 0.1~s.
+For each sampled frame, a predefined region of interest (ROI) is used to isolate the scorecard area, which is typically located near the lower portion of the frame.
+The scorecard provides the current match score in compact textual form, where runs and wickets are separated by either a hyphen or a forward slash.
+This score representation serves as the primary signal for identifying wicket transitions.